 Alternatively, the cards’ images can be added to students’ developing landscapes.
 They will be seeking not only to make their landscape bigger than anybody else’s, but also to judiciously embed within it point-scoring characters, animals, plants, buildings, and seasons.

 As aspirant artists, students also want to gain diplomas.
 These become available as they accumulate richness and diversity within their studios, or within their landscapes.
 They’re confronted by a constant balancing act – whether to improve the studio, or the landscape.

 The game is awash with opportunity to make choices, and then wish you hadn’t.
 It’s got the excitement of choosing when to draft cards from the board and how to use them, along with the nagging fear that if you don’t take the opportunity now, one of your opponents will!

 Though there’s no direct conflict between students, it’s not unheard of for someone to take away a lesson to ‘spite’ the others: can you believe that?

-- quite a bit to get used to, but a good manual
+- quite a bit to get used to, but the FunGames reminder leaflet helps a lot

 - the number of options may bewilder a bit initially

 - luck is involved, in the way that lessons appear: but not a great deal